protontypes/open-sustainable-technology/README.md

 - [AtmoRep](https://github.com/clessig/atmorep) - A stochastic model of atmosphere dynamics using large scale representation learning.

 ### Atmospheric Dispersion and Transport

+> **What?** The processes by which particles released into the atmosphere are moved (transported) by wind and spread out (dispersed) due to turbulent air motions and atmospheric conditions.

+> **How?** These tools help model particle dispersion in the atmosphere to determine where particles will travel or initially originated from.

 - [MPTRAC](https://github.com/slcs-jsc/mptrac) - A Lagrangian particle dispersion model for the analysis of atmospheric transport processes in the free troposphere and stratosphere.
 - [GRAL](https://github.com/GralDispersionModel/GRAL) - A Lagrangian dispersion model with reasonable demands on computational times and sensible accuracy.
 - [SNAP](https://github.com/metno/snap) - A lagrangian type atmospheric dispersion model specialized on modelling dispersion of radioactive debris.